Sex Addicts Anonymous (SAA)

 Where Did SAA Come From?

-Sex Addicts Anonymous (SAA) began in the late 1970s to support people struggling with sexual addiction.
+Sex Addicts Anonymous (SAA) began in the late 1970s to support people struggling with compulsive sexual behavior.
 It was inspired by Alcoholics Anonymous (AA) and uses the 12-step approach to help individuals address their challenges.

 SAA was created to provide a safe and supportive space where people can share their experiences and work toward recovery without fear of judgment.